Plough My Account Sign Out

 Inklings

 On Being Ill Always to have sympathy, always to be accompanied, always to be understood would be intolerable.
-On Eternal Health And so it seems that the infirm are brought by force to the magnificent feast of eternal health.
+On Eternal Health A deaf fifteenth-century nun searches for the meaning of suffering and infirmity.
 Our Task Is to Live We dare not give up on those who are sick and dying, for it belongs to our human dignity and calling to nurture life.

 Interview